keelancook/missions-center/for-students/degrees/degree-information.md

 ---

 Our main website, thecgcs.org, has a great graphic about the degrees offered.
-This will be the best place to find out information about missions degrees.
+This will be the best a good place to find out information about missions degrees.
 To find out more, **[click here](https://www.thecgcs.org/missions-degrees/){:target="_blank"}.**

+The SEBTS Website also has a new page about our missions degrees.
+I would encourage you to visit this page also!
+You can access that page by **[clicking here](https://www.sebts.edu/prepared-for-missions/){:target="_blank"}**.

 ---